costineesti/about-me/content/notes/ros_basics.md

     <img src="../static/notes/bashrc.png" style="max-width: 100%; height: auto;">
 </div>

-If you want to develop such nodes, ROS works on a subscriber/publisher basis.
+If you want to develop such nodes, ROS works on a subscriber/publisher basis [[ros_architecture]].
 Everything takes place in the `catkin_ws` directory.

 ### catkin_ws directory